• Skip to primary navigation

 PNC Bank’s combines checking and savings in a product called Virtual Wallet.
 So what exactly is a Virtual Wallet?
 Here's what you need to know about it.

-PNC Virtual Wallet has three primary objects: Spend (checking), Reserve (earning interest on checking), and Growth (savings).
+PNC Virtual Wallet has three primary features: Spend (checking), Reserve (earning interest on checking), and Growth (savings).
 In a nutshell, it’s a checking account with an interest-earning option.

 Virtual Wallet with Performance Select also earns interest on balances of $2,000 or more.
-It has a $25/month fee that is waived by $5,000 in qualifying deposits; a $5,000 balance (including linked checking accounts); or $25,000 in combined balances or PNC consumer deposits, and/or investments.
+It has a $25/month fee that is waived by $5,000 in qualifying direct deposits; a $5,000 balance (including up to 7 linked checking accounts); or $25,000 in combined balances or PNC consumer deposits, and/or investments.
 This account is also eligible for the higher relationship rates.

 Relationship Benefits